gropi75/SEM32/README.md

 # ESP32_r4850g2
-ESP32 project to control the Huawei R4850G2 Power Supply for a solar powered LIFEPO4 48V battery pack
+ESP32 project to control the Huawei R4850G2 Power Supply and a Soyosource inverter for a solar powered LIFEPO4 48V battery pack

 Information: